-Comment: Public and communal spaces are overlooked on all sides by balconies, terraces and windows from primary living rooms of the project.
+Comment: Commercial, Public and Communal spaces are overlooked by glazing panels, balconies, and windows from primary living rooms or bedrooms of the project, due to the building being oriented as a corner block.
 The building addresses the public domain with glazed doors and balconies.
+The communal spaces will be adequately secured and lit and are void of areas that may be subjectable to criminal activities The building will also have safe and secure access to the carpark.
+The lifts to the building will be a security lift providing access to the residential levels.

-The communal spaces will be adequately lit and are void of areas that may be subjectable to criminal activities The building will have safe and secure access to the carpark.
-The lift to the building will be a security lift providing access to the residential levels.
+Principle 8: Housing Diversity and

-Principle 8: Housing Diversity and Social Interaction
+Social Interaction